4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.startRequestLog()` function <!-- REF #datastoreClass.startRequestLog().Summary -->starts the logging of ORDA requests on the client side<!-- END REF -->.
+The `.startRequestLog()` function <!-- REF #DataStoreClass.startRequestLog().Summary -->starts the logging of ORDA requests on the client side<!-- END REF -->.

 This function must be called on a remote 4D, otherwise it does nothing.
 It is designed for debugging purposes in client/server configurations.

 The ORDA request log can be sent to a file or to memory, depending on the parameter type:

 *	If you passed a *file* object created with the `File` command, the log data is written in this file as a collection of objects (JSON format).
 Each object represents a request.<br>If the file does not already exist, it is created.
 Otherwise if the file already exists, the new log data is appended to it.
 If `.startRequestLog( )` is called with a file while a logging was previously started in memory, the memory log is stopped and emptied.